Briechevergeich/sysethereum-docs/README.md

   * Note: [SyscoinSuperblocks contract](https://github.com/syscoin/sysethereum-contracts/blob/master/contracts/SyscoinSuperblocks.sol) uses a checkpoint instead of starting from Syscoin blockchain genesis.
   * Note: [Sysethereum-Dapp](https://github.com/syscoin/sysethereum-dapp) was created with this workflow in mind in an automated native ReactJS application for convenience.

-* Sending syscoins to ethereum
+* Sending Syscoins to ethereum
   * User creates burn sys tx on the sys network using by calling `syscoinburn` or `assetallocationburn`.
   * The sys tx is included in a sys block and several sys blocks are mined on top of it.
   * Once the sys block is included in an approved superblock, the burn tx is ready to be relayed to the eth network.